-As the Radiance of the Seas pulled into the port of Darwin, I really didn’t know what to expect from this tropical capital of the Northern Territories.
-The key things to do in Darwin Australia when you are just here for a day include a boat tour to see jumping crocodiles, a discovery of the untamed countryside of Litchfield Park, an interactive eco-adventure harbour cruise tour, or the Darwin Explorer hop-on-hop-off bus.
+As the Radiance of the Seas pulled into the Darwin cruise port, I was excited to explore the tropical capital of the Northern Territories.
+We believe the key things to do include jumping crocodiles, the untamed countryside of Litchfield Park, an interactive eco-adventure harbour cruise, or the Explorer hop-on-hop-off bus.

 The bus makes 11 stops around the city and offers fascinating commentary as we travel.
 With one bus every 20-25 minutes, we can hop off at any stop, stay as long as we want, and then board another bus to continue the loop.